Robot gripper tactile sensor guide

 Is a tactile gripper the same as a robot hand tactile sensor?

-They overlap, but a gripper page should focus on jaw pads, end effectors, replacement, industrial handling, and grasp reliability rather than full-hand dexterity.
+They overlap, but gripper evaluation focuses on jaw pads, end effectors, replacement, industrial handling, and grasp reliability rather than full-hand dexterity.